cbor2

 preferMap?: boolean

 Always generate Map instances when decoding, instead of trying to generate object instances when all of the keys are strings.
-If you have the boxed option on, this option has no effect, and Maps are always produced.

 pretty?: boolean